egonozer/AGEnt/README.txt

 http://vfsmspineagent.fsm.northwestern.edu/cgi-bin/gbk_reformat.cgi
 for more information).

+If your genome is split across multiple files (i.e. multiple chromosomes or plasmids), you can include all files here separated by commas (no spaces).
+File order is not important.
+All files must be in the same format, i.e. all fasta or all genbank.
+No mixing and matching!
+Example:
+-q /path/to/chrom_I.fasta,/path/to/chrom_II.fasta,/path/to/plasmid.fasta

   -r    File of reference sequence(s) in Fasta or Genbank format.

 AGEnt will try to guess what type of file you have entered based on